StoneMasons4106/connect-recipes/docs/README.md

     * Bootstrap was used to assist with the responsiveness and styling of the website.

 2. [Font Awesome](https://fontawesome.com/)
-    * Font Awesome was used on all pages throughout the website to add icons for aesthetic purposes.
+    * Font Awesome was used on most pages throughout the website to add icons for aesthetic purposes.

 3. [Git](https://git-scm.com/)
-    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    * Git was used for version control by utilizing VS Code to commit to Git and Push to GitHub.

 4. [GitHub](https://github.com/)
     * GitHub is used to store the project's code after being pushed from Git.